Reinforcement Learning for Infinite-Dimensional Systems: Policy Learning for Massive-Scale Dynamic Populations

 \section{Policy Learning for Massive-Scale Dynamic Populations}

-This section mainly devotes to establishing a general formulation for RL of infinite populations of intelligent agents interacting with heterogeneous environments described by continuous-time control systems.
-Specifically, we start with demonstrating the challenges to such RL tasks, which in turn motivates the modeling of these populations as parameterized control systems defined on infinite-dimensional function spaces.
-Then, we carry out a functional setting for RL of parameterized systems and delve into establishing the theoretical foundations, particularly, conditions guaranteeing the existence of optimal policies for such infinite-dimensional systems.
+This section is primarily dedicated to establishing a general formulation for RL of arbitrarily large populations of intelligent agents, which interact with heterogeneous environments in continuous time and are regulated by policies taking values in continuous spaces.
+We begin by demonstrating the challenges associated with such RL tasks, and then introduce our formulation that models these populations as continuous-time parametrized control systems defined on infinite-dimensional function spaces.
+We subsequently delve into imposing conditions that guarantee the existence of optimal policies for RL problems involving these infinite-dimensional control systems over function spaces.